Hayling Island section

 12) What public consultation will be held?

 Where the existing Trail is being resurfaced we will provide some on-site information – posters have already been erected at either end of the ATF4 section.
 We held two engagement events on 15th and 22nd November, and some of the FAQs on this page are in response to comments and feedback made at those events.
-Posters have also been erected to publicise the work we’ll be doing on the link across the Beachlands SSSI between the south end of Staunton Avenue and the track along the beach east of Inn on the Beach, which is planned to be complete by the end of January.
 On the alternative route proposed at West Lane, this would need planning permission and that offers opportunities for more formal feedback.
 For the sections on the highway at the south end of the route, we’d offer a public meeting nearer the time, perhaps at the Community centre, but this is a way off yet.
 All updates will initially be provided on this web page, and in the local press including Hayling Herald.

 13) Won’t the Billy Trail be made busier by this work?